USPS® Address Verification | Free Tools and Best Options

 The DPV Confirmation Indicator of “Y” is the response you most want since it means it is the most precise address for a delivery location offered by the USPS.

-Mailing to an address with DPV Confirmation Indicator “D” typically means that your mail gets to the lobby of a building rather than a particular apartment or suite.
+Mailing to an address with DPV Confirmation Indicator “D” usually means your mail gets to the lobby of a building rather than a particular apartment or suite.

-Note: The USPS address verification process does not confirm that a person or company works or lives at a specific address.
-Instead, the verification process confirms that an address exists and can receive mail.
+Note: The USPS address verification process doesn't confirm a person or company works or lives at a specific address.
+Instead, the verification process ensures an address exists and can receive mail.

-Looking at this output provided by the USPS Address Validation Tool, you might be wondering what things like "LAC," "eLot," and "DPV Confirmation Indicator" really are and their usage.
-While some metadata points aren't relevant or important for most users, we'll briefly explain a few useful ones.
+Looking at this output provided by the USPS Address Validation Tool, you might be wondering what things like "LAC," "eLOT (Enhanced Line of Travel)," and "DPV Confirmation Indicator" really are and their usage.
+While some metadata points aren't relevant or essential for most users, we'll briefly explain a few useful ones.

 Delivery Point Validation